camunda/camunda-docs/docs/apis-tools/go-client/go-get-started.md

 go run main.go
 ```

-You should note a similar output:
+You will note a similar output:

 ```
 Broker 0.0.0.0 : 26501